-The American Dental Association recommends a dental check up by the child's first birthday.
+The Indian Dental Association recommends a dental check up by the child's first birthday.

 In addition to checking for decay and other possible problems, the pediatric dental surgeon will teach you how to properly clean your Child's teeth daily, evaluate any adverse habits such as thumb sucking and identify your Child's fluoride needs.

 Milk / Deciduous teeth : These are also called as baby teeth and these start erupting between 6 months and 1 year of age and begun falling from 6 years onwards till about 13 yrs.
 There are total of 20 milk teeth in a child's mouth.

 Permanent teeth : Start erupting from the age of 6 years.
 Generally 32 permanent teeth are present last to erupt are wisdom teeth between 18-25 years of age.